 Let's build a workflow that syncs customer data to an external CRM when records are updated.

-- Trigger Type: Event (record updated on customers structure)
+- Trigger Type: Event (record updated on customers collection)

 Step 2: Transform Data